 - Replacement cost method: The cost of creating the assets with similar characteristics at current costs.

-- Relief from royalty method: Value is based on saving the payment of licence fees to third parties as employing an intangible asset.
+- Relief from royalty method: Value is based on saving the payment of license fees to third parties as employing an intangible asset.

 Differences Between Tangible and Intangible Assets